-Sottsass became famous in 1958 when he designed the first Italian computer: Elea 9003 for Olivetti, which was about the size of a room.
-To make it more accessible, Sottsass has arranged the elements using color, for which he received the design Oscar – the Compasso D’Oro award.
-The popularity of his red-orange typewriter Valentine of the same brand can be compared today to the Ipod or Ipad.
-Valentine has become a real legend with one of the copies being exhibited in the New York Museum of Modern Art.
+Ettore Sottsass became famous in 1958 when he designed the first Italian computer, the Elea 9003, for Olivetti.
+To make it easily manageable and understandable, the author arranged the elements using colour, for which he received the Compasso Dorro award.
+The popularity of his red-orange typewriter Valentine, of the same brand, can now be compared with an iPod or iPad.
+The Valentine typewriter became a design icon and one of the pieces is now kept in New Yorks Museum of Modern Art.

 The designers obsession with bright colours, a variety of tones and unconventional combinations that formed Sottsass trademark emerged after his first trip to India in 1961.
 He was fascinated by the multicoloured traditional costumes of the locals and the liberty with which even the least well-off Indians decorated themselves.
 He was the first to decorate furniture with coloured laminates, and also designed furniture in neon-coloured fibreglass.
 These experiments with colour radically changed the style of his work, placing Ettore Sottsass work in the category of radical design, which he focused on promoting until the end of his career.